anorangesky/katacoda-scenarios/jest-tutorial/step3.md

 Since it is so fast and easy to use Snapshot tests, it is a great asset to use when monitoring changes in the UI and ensure that unwanted changes aren’t unwillingly introduced.
 The Snapshot file is effortless to update and Jest prints a diff each time a test doesn't pass which makes it great for testing UI components (and let's be honest, they tend to change in style a bit too often)

 ## The component to test
-In the src folder, we have created another folder for you that is called `components`.
-In it, there is a file called `loginForm.jsx`.
+In the src folder, we have created another folder for you that is called `components`. `cd kataUser/dummy-react-app/src/components/`{{execute}} In it, there is a file called `loginForm.jsx`- Open it and look at the code.
-  - `cd kataUser/dummy-react-app/src/components/LoginForm/`{{execute}}
-  - `loginForm.jsx`{{open}}

 The code renders the react components used to create the Login form and is called from `app.jsx`.
 If you want to view the login form again:
 `npm start`{{execute}}
 [Open your localhost](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/)

 ## Write the Snapshot test
-In the `component` folder create a file called `loginForm.test.jsx` `cd cd kataUser/dummy-react-app/src/components/`{{execute}} `touch loginForm.test.jsx`{{execute}} .
-In it, you currently see some imports.
+In the `component` folder there is a test file for the loginForm called `loginForm.test.jsx`.
+In the file, you currently see some imports.
 Snapshot tests use a `renderer` to generate a value for the react tree (instead of a UI component like a normal assertion-test would do), hence we need to install it:
 `npm install react-test-renderer`{{execute}}

 Let’s write our first snapshot test that checks that the login form renders correctly when the user is not logged in: